bsml320/scGWAS/README.md

 ## Notes

 - A runnable example can be found in the folder example
-- The code to prepare input files is provided in the folder analysis
+- The code to prepare the input files is provided in the folder analysis
 - The code for post-process can also be found in analysis, including the proportional test, exploration of random modules and NES calculaiton.
+-

 ## Citation